Auto Lure Dispenser for ZIP - Zero Invasive Predators

 Apparent simplicity has been the pursuit.

-inFact's product design skills helped develop a system that uses preloaded springs to store energy and enable a low power system to operate for up to 10 years.
+inFact's product design skills helped develop a system that uses a low power battery operated motor drive which can be operated in the field for up to 10 years.